-The Pakistan Meteorological Department is both a scientific and a service department, and functions under the Ministry of Defence.
+Pakistan Meteorological Department (PMD) is both a scientific and a service department, and functions under the Cabinet Secretariat (Aviation Division).
 It is responsible for providing meteorological service throughout Pakistan to wide variety of interest and for numerous public activities and projects which require weather information.
 In its services to aviation the department's responsibility goes to some extent beyond national boundaries in fulfillment of accepted international agreements and obligations which include, among other things, the collection and rebroadcast of meteorological data.

-Apart from meteorology, the department is also concerned with Agrometeorology, Hydrology, Astronomy and Astrophysics (including solar physics), Seismology, Geomagnetism, Atmospheric Electricity and studies of the Ionosphere and Cosmic Rays.
-Pakistan Meteorological Department shoulders the responsibility to investigate the factors responsible for global warming, climate change its impact assessment and adaptation stretegies in various sectors of human activities.
+Apart from meteorology, the department is also extending services in the fields of Agrometeorology, Drought Monitoring, Hydrology, Astronomy and Astrophysics, Seismology, Geomagnetism, and studies on Renewable Energies Resource potential across various parts of the country.
+Pakistan Meteorological Department shoulders the responsibility to investigate the factors responsible for global warming, climate change its impact assessment and adaptation strategies in various sectors of human activities.

-In pursuance of its objectives the department has established:
+In pursuance of its objectives and responsibity, the department is contributing in;

 The Pakistan Meteorological Department, at the time of its establishment in 1947, inherited only 15 Meteorological Observatories from the Central Meteorological Organization then operating in the Subcontinent.
 The Department with its continuous efforts has improved weather forecasting capabilities by expanding the network of meteorological observatories, developing methods of observation, improving telecommunication facilities and forecasting techniques.

 The Department has also played vital role in research work and its scientists have made valuable contribution.
-More than 300 scientific papers have been written and published in both national and international scientific journals.
-Major emphasis in the research has been laid on the field of artificial rain making, ground water detection, arid zone research, ozone measurements, solar energy, wind power potential, oceanographic and space research.
+More than 350 scientific papers have been written and published in both national and international scientific journals.
+Major emphasis in the research has been laid on the field of climate change, Glaciology, renewable energy, arid zone research, ozone measurements, drought monitoring, Climate Modeling, Monsoon onset, solar energy, wind power potential, satellite meteorology and allied fields.

 The Pakistan Meteorological Department is headed by Director General.
-Functionally, the Department is divided into three Directorates located in the Head Office at Karachi, each headed by a Director, as follows:
+Functionally, the Department is divided into four major divisions with head office located at Islamabad, Lahore and Camp office at Karachi, each headed by a Chief Meteorologist, as follows:

 The organizational chart is given at annexure-IV.
 The field set up of the department is constituted as below: